cgyarvin/urbit/doc/book/3-syntax.markdown

     dot  .          pat  @          wut  ?
     fas  /          pel  (          zap  !

-Yo, ninja, you just have to memorize these names.
+You just have to memorize these names.
 Sorry.

 But is this at least enough symbols?
 Alas, nowhere near.
 ASCII's glyph supply is not the greatest, but we can make all the